 When Florida comes to mind, thoughts of oranges or the beach or weird stuff like a man dying from eating too many roaches in a cockroach eating contest (really?) may flash in that brain of yours.
 Roaches are cool and all…but have you ever immersed yourself in one of the state’s numerous freshwater springs?
-It’s time to plan that trip to the sunshine state- Here are 7 Florida springs to get you day dreaming of the south.
+It’s time to start packing, book your hotel and plan that trip to the sunshine state- Here are 7 Florida springs to get you day dreaming of the south.

 This central Florida gem, located at Ocala National Forest, will make you feel like you’re stepping into Ariel’s secret grotto.
 Canoe or kayak the juniper run where the water is cool and clear and you can watch small springs bubbling up from the shallow, sandy bottoms as you paddle your way through shaded florida wilderness.